VidhiyaSB/VidhiyaSB/README.md

 💬 I currently operate as a freelance technical writer, and I am working diligently to transition into the role of a Data Analyst.

-📫 You can reach out to me on Twitter: [@Vidhiyasb](https://www.twitter.com/Vidhiyasb) to connect and discuss potential collaborations or simply engage in insightful conversations.
+📫 You can reach out to me on X: [@Vidhiyasb](https://www.twitter.com/Vidhiyasb) to connect and discuss potential collaborations or simply engage in insightful conversations.

 ⚡ Fun fact: I have a penchant for instant coffee and am an avid bibliophile, finding solace in the world of literature.